iver-wharf/rfcs/_published/0016-wharf-api-endpoints-cleanup.md

 - Some endpoints are plural, some are singular.
   Ex: `POST /project` vs `GET /projects`.

-- Some are misplaced and relies on request body instead of path/query parameters.
+- Some are misplaced and rely on request body instead of path/query parameters.
 Ex: `PUT /branches` instead of `PUT /project/{projectId}/branch`.

 - Path parameters are all lowercased, while all other query parameters are